 Smith & Harroff, Inc. (S&H) is a full-service public affairs firm that provides strategic communications and advocacy advertising to corporations, coalitions and associations.
-The firm has over 30 years of experience in the public affairs field.
+The firm has over 40 years of experience in the public affairs field.

 “[S&H] are seasoned hands at using political campaign techniques for corporate causes.”

-S&H has had a long record of success in Arizona, so it came as no surprise that the Arizona Cardinals retained the firm to help build public support for a ballot initiative that would pave the way for construction of a new football stadium in greater Phoenix.
+S&H has had a long record of success in Arizona, so it came as no surprise that the Arizona Cardinals retained the firm to help build public support for a ballot initiative that would pave the way for construction of the new football stadium in greater Phoenix.
 Working with the Cardinals, S&H rapidly developed a multi-faceted campaign featuring advertising and community relations efforts that proved successful.
 The initiative – to the surprise of most observers – received a majority of the popular vote.